bowei20222023/bowei20222023.github.io/_pages/about.md

 Student Recruit
 ======
-PhD and Visitor Positions are open all year round.
+PhD and Visitor Positions are open all year round.\

-China CSC PhD or visitors are welcome.
+China CSC PhD or visitors are welcome.\
+Commonwealth scholarship applications can be supported.

 Please send your CV and your transcripts to my email.
 I will get back to you at my earliest convenience.